 Within the Exclusive Farm Use Zone, partitions must provide for the continuation of the existing commercial agricultural enterprises within the area as well as meet the minimum lot requirement.
-The exceptions to these requirements are:
+All land partitions in the Exclusive Farm Use Zone must comply with the standards set forth in Section 3.010 of the Morrow County Zoning Ordinance.